baptistecaziot/localization_remapping_lipvipmst/README.md

 ```

 2. To get the latest version of the shared repository: `git pull origin main`.
 While on your own branch, this will actually pull the origin repository to your own branch (confusingly, not to the main branch).
+If there are are uncommitted changes, an error message will be displayed.
+First commit changes with `git commit -m "commit message"`, then pull the repository.

 3. After significant changes to your own branch, push it to origin:
 ```